 When Does She Get To Grieve?

-Reddit agreed with OP, saying that OP’s husband never stopped to consider her own grief.
+Reddit agreed with OP, saying that OP’s husband never stopped to consider her grief.

-“Tell him that you need help with the kids and the cleaning so you can grieve,” advised one user, highlighting why the husband was in the wrong.
+“Tell him that you need help with the kids and the cleaning so you can grieve,” advised one user, highlighting why the husband was wrong.

 “So he gets to grieve while you get to take care of everything else?
 Sounds like he believes his grief is more important than your grief.
 Also appears like he’s using that as an excuse to guilt trip you,” another added.